jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     	Required:	true
     	Type:		string
     	Usage:		Defines the effect id to be added to selected unit(s).
+    [amount]
+    	Required:	false
+    	Type:		integer
+    	Usage:		Defines the amount of effects to be added to the units
+    	Default:	1
 <a name="cmd-addeffect-examples"></a>

 #### 🔧 Examples:
     > addeffect StormSuicide
-    	(Make the unit "suicide" a.k.a kill the unit)
+    	(Make all selected units "suicide" a.k.a kill the unit)
     > ade MedivhPolyBombPersistent
     	(Make all selected units affect by Medivh's Polybomb)
+    > ade GreymaneCursedBulletDamagePercentDamage 5
+    	(Make all selected units hit by Greymane's Cursed Bullet (damage) 5 times in a row.)
 <a name="cmd-addeffect-uiAvailability"></a>

 #### 🖼 UI Availability: